Coronavirus/COVID-19 Response: Read information and updates

 - We want everyone to have the chance to speak.
 Please give space to everyone who wishes to express an opinion or question.
 Also, some may feel compelled to stay silent and listen, we want to give space for people to do that as well.

 To participate in the conversation you will require a desktop/laptop/tablet/smart phone that has a webcam, microphone (a webcam typically has a built in microphone), and speakers.
 To access the meetng by phone go to https://us02web.zoom.us/u/kbqVyZA08T to see a list of available local phones numbers in different regions.

-We will be hosting the Wycliffe Summer Book Club on Zoom.
+We will be hosting Wycliffe's Book Club on Zoom.
 If you are new to Zoom visit https://www.youtube.com/embed/hIkCmbvAHQQ?rel=0&autoplay=1&cc_load_policy=1 for a tutorial to join the meeting.
 Another helpful link is the chat feature (https://support.zoom.us/hc/en-us/articles/203650445-In-meeting-chat).
-After you registered for the session you should have received an email with a link to the Wycliffe Summer Book Club.
-We will be meeting 6 consecutive Thursdays and the link you received is good for all six, so don’t throw out the email.
+After you register for the session you will receive an email with a link to the Wycliffe Book Club you selected.The link you received is good for all six, so don’t throw out the email.

 If you experience difficulties you can email us at email@example.com and we will attempt to assist.
-Note that we will also be busy during the session so we may be delayed in responding.
 As mentioned above, try connecting to the Zoom session now.
 If you are going to experience problems, this is where it will most likely happen.
 You should also have a look through the Zoom help videos to get better acquainted with Zoom, https://support.zoom.us/hc/en-us.